 The Hackers of Sumatra

-That evening we went to a “Western restaurant,” where many expats visit.
+That evening we went to a “Western restaurant,” which many ex-pats visit.

 The prices were of course correspondingly high, but we didn’t really want to go back out again in the sweltering heat and crazy traffic.
-After all, we are “slow travel” and like it cosy ?
+After all, we are “slow travel” and like it cozy!

 James had been in the mood for spaghetti carbonara for weeks, which happily landed on the table in front of him, and I finally got my healthy (albeit very small) salad.

-As we sat like there, two guys carrying their golf bags walked past our table.
+As we sat there, two guys carrying their golf bags walked past our table.
 What?!

 Quite quickly, numbers were exchanged and a plan to play golf was made.
 How simple some things can be!

 The next day we went to Cambridge Plaza with Grab, which is sort of like Uber, to buy a Sim Card for our phones.

 We intended to go golfing after that, but sometimes what should be a simple thing, turns out to be complicated!